-Pennsylvania Counterdrug Criminal Analysts support federal, state, and local narcotics units across the Commonwealth.
+Pa.
+Counterdrug Criminal Analysts support federal, state, and local narcotics units across the Commonwealth of Pennsylvania.
 Analysts receive in-depth training to learn the intricacies of narcotics investigations and money laundering associated with these types of investigations.
-Training includes two initial criminal analyst classes and a fiscal requirement of 16 hours of professional development.
+Training includes two initial criminal analyst classes and a fiscal requirement of 16-hours of professional development.
 Conducting research and performing complex analyses, these analysts are able to identify crime patterns and trends that may be compiled and shared through networking practices for regional intelligence gathering.
 A full spectrum of automated tools provides support agencies with valuable intelligence products.

 Criminal analysts successfully contributed to several significant cases resulting in the closure of several methamphetamine labs and multiple seizures of marijuana, cocaine, currency, weapons, vehicles, and jewelry.
 All of our criminal analysts have received training in terror threat finance to pursue drug trafficking networks funding streams by identifying their money laundering practices.
 The continued partnerships between agencies will further enhance the ability to track and dismantle drug trafficking organizations.